| Authenticity

 paid special attention, lest Squeegie was a mutt of lethal character, but the dog's

+meeting was uneventful.
+They sniffed butts and walked away.
 Not two minutes later, Wing got his leash tangled in bull briars, as he tried to emerge

 with a dead rabbit in his mouth.
 I unleashed him, and he finally emerged victorious with a